EffectiveRange/devc-effectiverange/doc/README.md

 ### Unified build container layout

 ### Details
-The build_all script invokes the `build_cross_tools_armhf` script, that in turn executes the build steps from `scripts/build_steps_armhf` in order.
+The build_all script invokes the `build_cross_tools` script, that in turn executes the build steps from `scripts/build_steps_armhf` in order.
 The build steps are - and should be - written in a way so that they are individually executable for easier troubleshooting.
 E.g. while troubleshooting a build and there's an error at one step you can invoke
 ```bash
 root@1231a9c601e7:/tmp/build#/home/crossbuilder/scripts/build_steps_armhf/80-kernelmodulebuildstep /home/crossbuilder/target
 ```